Kegon Falls: Suicides

 Misao Fujimura (1886 – May 22, 1903), a Japanese philosophy student and poet, is largely remembered due to his farewell poem written directly on the trunk of a tree before committing suicide by jumping from the Kegon Falls.

-The story was soon sensationalized in contemporary newspapers and was commented upon by the famed writer Natsume Sōseki.
-This led the famed scenic falls to become a notorious spot for lovelorn or otherwise desperate youngsters to take their lives (Werther Effect).
+The story was soon sensationalized in contemporary newspapers and was commented upon by writer Natsume Sōseki.
+This led the now famed falls to become a notorious spot for people to take their lives at (Werther Effect).